 The traffic operations of higher volume intersections typically benefit from signalization.
 However, the phased separation of conflicting motor vehicle phases also introduces pedestrian delay and conflict.
-The delay is caused by the need to wait for their turn to move in the sequence after pressing the pedestrian push button, regardless of suitable gaps in traffic.
-Conflict can result because through-moving pedestrians typically share a phase with turning motor vehicles.
+The delay is caused by the need of the pedestrian to wait for their turn to move in the sequence after pressing the pedestrian push button, regardless of suitable gaps in traffic.
 Signalized intersections tend to be over-represented in collisions.